apache/couchdb/nouveau/README.md

 * Makefile.win or Windows generally
 * retry loop to mask JVM reboots
 * couch_stat metrics (including new active searches)
+* clouseau index importing (using the index snapshot feature of clouseau)

 I don't intend to add grouping support, it seems barely used.
 Would accept a tidy contribution, though.